RoyiAvital/Projects/README.md

 # Projects
-Various Small Projects on Various Subjects
+Various Small Projects on Various Subjects.

+## Calculate Distance Matrix
+Implementation for calculation of the distance matrix between 2 sets of vectors.

 ## Deep Learning Matched Filter
 Analyze the Matched Filter performance using Deep Learning.
-Mainly if it could have better pefromance compared to [Matched Filter](https://en.wikipedia.org/wiki/Matched_filter) in low SNR.
+Mainly if it could have better performance compared to [Matched Filter](https://en.wikipedia.org/wiki/Matched_filter) in low SNR.
 Project in Progress...

 ## Dynamic Time Warping